nyorain/tokonoma/src/deferred/notes.md

 ## further ideas

+- could only show the active passes in the timeWidget. also show them in the order they are executed in
 - add deferred light initialization
 - timeWidget is more hacked together than anything else.
   See the notes in timeWidget.hpp